graphql/graphql-spec/spec/Section 3 -- Type System.md

 Tagged types represent a list of possible named member fields, exactly one of which must be present.
 This resulting member field must yield a value of a specific type.
+Every tagged type must be suitable for input or for output, but not both; this input/output suitability is referred to as the variant.

-In outputs, like for Objects, Tagged types should be serialized as ordered maps: the queried member field names (or aliases) that are present are the keys and the result of evaluating the member field is the value, ordered by the order in which they appear in the query.
-Note that Tagged types may be objects with more than one key even though they guarantee that exactly one member field is present, this is because aliases may be used, and `__typename` may also be queried (and will return the name of the tagged type).
+Output Tagged types, like Objects, should be serialized as ordered maps: the queried member field names (or aliases) that are present are the keys and the result of evaluating the member field is the value, ordered by the order in which they appear in the query.
+Note that the resulting map for a Tagged types may be an object with more than one key even though they guarantee that exactly one member field is present, this is because aliases may be used, and `__typename` may also be queried (and will return the name of the tagged type).